walmartlabs/generator-thorax/README.md

           Todo List
         ❯ None

 ...and then `cd todo-list`.
+Notice that both [npm](http://npmjs.org) and [bower](http://bower.io/) pulled down their dependencies during the creation of the application.
 To generate the completed version of the todo app we're about to create, select `Todo List` in the options listed above.
 We'll generate the needed files first, then start editing them.
 To get started, let's generate our first view:

     yo thorax:view todo-list/index